Frequently Asked Questions

 If you have difficulty using the system, support and assistance is available such as auto bidding for vulnerable customers and proxy bidding by agreement with your Administering Scheme Partner for recognised support workers.
 See question 25 below.

 A shortlist, which is a list of applicants that have placed bids on each property advertised, is produced when the weekly cycle closes.
 Property Pool Plus will put applicants in order of the criteria identified in each of the adverts.
-Usually this will be priority banding and date, for example applicants in band A will be listed first, followed by those in bands B, C, D, E and F in that order.
+Usually this will be priority banding and then band eligibilty date, for example applicants in band A will be listed first, followed by those in bands B, C, D, E and F in that order.
 Some properties however will be advertised to applicants in a particular band, in which case applicants in that band would be listed first for that particular property.

 In some situations a property will not be offered to the highest ranked applicant who has expressed a preference for it.